-The Master of Science program of the CSUF Department of Psychology meets the requirements of the Business and Professions Code, Section 4980.37, if all courses indicated in the current catalog are completed.
-For your review, the departmental graduate office retains a copy of the complete requirements for MFT and LPCC licenses.
-To receive times and an application for the Board's written licensing exam, please contact the following address:
+The Master of Science program of the CSUF Department of Psychology meets the requirements of the Business and Professions Code, Sections 4980.36 and 4999.33, if all courses indicated in the current catalog are completed.
+Consult the BBS website for the complete requirements for MFT and LPCC licenses.
+To receive times and an application for the Board's licensing exam, please contact the following address: